jbutcher21/aiclass/README.md

 Step 6: Load into Senzing
   *Note: this part will depend on if you are on windows, linux or mac, whether you have docker installed and/or python3.
 If you have trouble with any of this raise your hand and we will help you.*

-   - Analyze with Senzing JSON Analyzer:  (You can do this in the docker image if you don't have python installed.)
+   - Analyze with Senzing JSON Analyzer:
      - Local file: `python3 docs/sz_json_analyzer.py path/to/output.jsonl`
      - Raw URL (for remote use): https://raw.githubusercontent.com/jbutcher21/aiclass/main/tools/sz_json_analyzer.py
         - see the docs at https://github.com/senzing-garage/sz-json-analyzer

-   - Load your file in the Senzing instance:
+   - Load your file in the Senzing instance: (only if you have docker)
       - go into the docker instance
       - add your data sources in sz_configtool
       - load your json file with sz_file_loader